The Health Benefits of Custard Apple, Sweetsop, Sugar Apple or Sitaphal

 - The vitamin C also helps in the healing of injuries.

-- Folate and iron help in preventing and treating anemia.
+- Folate and iron help in preventing and treating anaemia.
 This is beneficial to pregnant women as it also helps to avoid defects in the growing fetus.

 - The phosphorus and magnesium keep the bones strong as well.

-- Niacin and the fiber help to lower cholesterol levels while the fiber additionally slows down the absorption of sugar and reduces risk of type 2 diabetes.
+- Niacin and the fibre help to lower cholesterol levels while the fibre additionally slows down the absorption of sugar and reduces the risk of type 2 diabetes.